Midyear Meeting

 - Discussant - David Weisbach

-- Is the War Crime of Terror Relevant? - Cody Corliss
+- The War Crime of Terrorism - Cody Corliss

 - Who Should We Blame for the Crime of Aggression - Nikola Hajdin